 Dolphinfish, Mahi mahi, Dolfynvis

-Dorado (Coryphaena hippurus) are fast-growing, widely distributed fish that display nomadic movement behaviour.
-This makes them fairly resilient to high fishing pressures.
-Currently, the stocks are rated as data deficient as no recent stock assessments have been conducted for the Pacific and Indian Oceans.
+Dorado (Coryphaena hippurus) are fast-growing, widely distributed fish with a short lifespan making them resilient to fishing pressure.
+No stock assessments have been conducted for Dorado in South Africa.
+Stock levels in Eastern Pacific Ocean are uncertain with some indications that it is not overfished.

 2. How was it caught or farmed?Linefishing